 SirenGPS is a collaboration of emergency communication.
 First responders, bystanders, and victims are all connected on a single platform.
 Emergency responders can use this app to pinpoint the location of the caller.
 Callers can specify which type of emergency responder they would like to contact with a simple user interface, and without having to speak to an operator.
 This app also allows first responders to communicate with each other to coordinate rescue efforts.

 The First Aid App from the American Red Cross is great for first aid instructions in emergency situations.
-A step-by-step guide to first aid, this app has an easy and intuitive user interface that finds the answers to your first aid questions quickly.
+A step-by-step guide to first aid, this app has an easy and intuitive user interface.
+This app finds the answers to your first aid questions quickly.
 This app keeps you safe in some of the most common emergency situations with expert advice.
 You will see step-by-step instructions that are easy to follow, no matter how stressful the situation.